monstercameron/UKGmarketplace/README.md

 # Configure your environment
 cp .env.example .env

-# Initialize the database
+# Initialize the database with sample data
 npm run db:init-and-seed

-# Start the development server
+# Start the development server with live CSS building
 npm run dev:full
 ```

-## 📚 Documentation

-For detailed documentation on setup, configuration, and API endpoints, please visit our [Documentation Portal](https://github.com/yourusername/ukg-marketplace/wiki) or refer to the `/docs` directory.
+The server will be available at `http://localhost:3000` (or your configured PORT).

+## 🧰 Tech Stack

+Built with modern, reliable technologies:
+- **Node.js & Express** - Rock-solid backend
+- **SQLite** - Simple but powerful database
+- **TailwindCSS** - Beautiful, responsive styling
+- **And more!** - Check package.json for the full list

+## 🛠️ Future Roadmap

+We're just getting started!
+Some features we're considering for future releases:
+- Favorites system
+- In-app messaging
+- User ratings
+- Department highlights
+- And more based on your feedback!

+## 🤝 Need Help or Have Ideas?

+This project exists because we all missed having a centralized marketplace.
+If you:

+- 🐛 Found a bug
+- 💡 Have a feature idea
+- 🙋 Want to contribute
+- 🤔 Just have questions

+Contact **Cam Cameron** at [cam.cameron@ukg.com](mailto:cam.cameron@ukg.com)

 ---

 <p align="center">
-  <strong>UKG Marketplace</strong> - Connecting Resources, Empowering People
+  <strong>UKG Marketplace</strong> - One place for all your workplace marketplace needs!
 </p>